 She stopped asking, “Why me?”
 She began asking God to help her.
 She began to trust and obey God, “because He is able.
 He can do impossible things in my life.”
 The one thing she couldn’t do was to forgive the people who hurt her and love them.

 It took some time, but she realized that she needed to obey and forgive.
 She learned to be positive.
 She began to count her blessings.
-She realized that she was burned badly, but her feet weren’t burned, and that allowed her to run out of the fire.
+She realized that though she was burned badly, her feet weren’t burned, and that allowed her to run out of the fire.
 She has horrible scars, but her face and hands weren’t burned.

 She realized that her heart was as dark black as coffee, full of hatred and bitterness, and it wouldn’t change if she didn’t pour it out.
 She learned to pour the hatred out, and God refilled her cup with light, hope, patience, understanding and forgiveness.